twilight-wizard/nixmentors/Lab3-NFS/Lab3.md

 0.0.0.0         10.0.2.2        0.0.0.0         UG        0 0          0 eth0
 ````
 Destination: The subnet for ip adress ranges, the final destination.
 It the case of the first one, the addresses 192.168.1.0-255
 Gateway: The next level up for routing.
-A 0.0.0.0 gateway means "unspecified" and any ipaddress going through the netmask would be let through this gateway
+A 0.0.0.0 gateway means "unspecified", and any ipaddress going through the netmask would be let through this gateway
 Genmask: The netmask for the destination host
 Flags: Flag U means that the interface is up, the G flag indicates a route to host via a gateway
 Iface: Interface to which packets are sent to